Gene Leis: The Nexsus Recorded Course

 At night he worked on creating a self-taught guitar course on record that he would sell through the mail.
 The brittleness of the 78s meant they sometimes broke in the mail, and their weight increased the cost of shipping.
 After Columbia Records was successful with its mail order program, Leis decided his idea could work.
 He enrolled in a school of broadcasting to develop his narration skills, studied writing, photography, and print layout and composition.
 He used a Varitype machine to lay out and print pages.
 He called his course the Nexus Course and bought ads in Esquire, Playboy, True, and Diner's Club magazine.
 The Complete Nexus Method Course included records, an instruction book, chord book, and chord maps.

 Tom Scanlan, jazz critic for the Army Times and DownBeart magazine, gave the course a favorable review.

 Leis quit his job selling real estate to work on his mail order program.
 He moved to Manhattan Beach, California and in 1961 built a recording studio.
 In the first several years he sold 7000 courses and began selling chord books separately.

+Leis's guitar style blended the rhythmic swing of his early influences with a melodic approach well suited to popular music of the 1950s and 1960s.
+Critics often described his tone as "warm" and "uncluttered" with an emphasis on chord-melody arrangements rather than virtuosic soloing.
+Through his courses and books, he helped introduce thousands of students to the fundamentals of jazz and popular guitar, and his emphasis on practical chord knowledge anticipated the boom in self-taught players during the rock era.

+He favored common jazz progressions such as ii–V–I turnarounds, often reharmonizing them in unexpected ways to make his teaching examples both accessible for beginners and instructive for more advanced students.